ktang012/RShell/README.md

 - `|` is piping and is used to allow different programs to communicate with one another.

+### Changing Directories

+RShell supports changing directories.

+- `cd` takes you back to your home directory.

+- `cd -` takes you back to a previous directory.
+If the previous directory is not set, it will fail.

+- `cd [PATH]` will take you the specified path.

+### Signals - Ctrl C and Ctrl Z

+- `Ctrl C` will terminate your current shell process.
+If there are no existing child processes it will fail.

+- `Ctrl Z` will suspend your current shell process.
+If there are no existing child processes it will fail.

+- `fg` and `bg` are supported, but are implemented in a simplistic manner. `fg` will bring back only the most recent process that has been suspended. `bg` will send to the background the most recent process.
+There are input and output conflicts associated with the process being sent to the background!

 ## Known Bugs and Issues

 - Everything after `#` will be treated as a comment regardless of its integrity in the command.